 Similarly, Antoine in Sonic Sat AM was the usual butt of Sonic's jokes, constantly reprimanded, and only Tails ever listened to his stories.
 Then came the episode Ro-Becca, which was an entire episode dedicated to having him get injured or humiliated in hilarious, cartoonish, and slapstick-y ways.

-Lemongrab has only appeared in one episode so far, yet he cranked this trope up to 11 in the span of 11 minutes.
-He gets pranked, insulted, assaulted, fed extremely spicy food, bullied by his own mother, falls out of a window, falls out of a tree...
-And at the end, he's fired, and his mom calls him a "butt."
+Lemongrab cranked this trope Up to Eleven in the span of 11 minutes.
+He gets pranked, insulted, assaulted, fed extremely spicy food, bullied by his own mother, falls out of a window, falls out of a tree...and at the end, he's fired, and his mom calls him a "butt."
+He has since nearly bled and starved to death.

-Iago of Aladdin: The Series: "When in doubt, hurt the bird," was the actual mantra of the writing and animation teams.
+Iago of Aladdin: "When in doubt, hurt the bird" was the actual mantra of the writing and animation teams.

 Steve from American Dad!.
 He's been beat up and/or tormented by nearly every other character in the show, like jocks at school, Roger, his friends, and even his dad in one episode.